eclipse-archived/codewind-docs/docs/_documentations/mdt-intellij-getting-started.md

    - Currently, IntelliJ supports only the Java language templates.
 4. Enter the **Project name:** and **Project location:** and click **Finish**.
 The **Open Project** window appears.
 5. To create a new project, click **New Window**.
 A new window appears for the new project.
 6. IntelliJ detects a `pom.xml` file and asks if you want to add the file as a Maven project.
-In the **Non-managed pom.xml file found:** window, click **Add as Maven Project** to access your project source files.
+In the **Non-managed pom.xml file found:** window, click **Add as Maven Project** to access your project source files and create the correct project structure.
-   - The project doesn't work if you disable the notification.
+   - The **Non-managed pom.xml file found:** window might disappear after some time.
+To open it again, go to the IntelliJ project view and click the `pom.xml` file.
+From the context menu, click **Add as Maven Project** to create the correct project structure.
 7. To access the Codewind view, click the **Codewind** tab.
    - The new project appears with any other projects.
    - Right-click your project to open an application, start a build, and more.